Dr Serena Dyer

 Material Lives: Women Makers and Consumer Culture in the Eighteenth Century

-Structured around the material archives left by four genteel women, my first monograph (under contract with Bloomsbury), Material Lives, reveals the strategies employed by consumers to manage and express their lives through material culture.
+Structured around the material archives left by four genteel women, my first monograph (published by Bloomsbury in 2021), Material Lives, reveals the strategies employed by consumers to manage and express their lives through material culture.
 The volume focuses on four material biographies: Barbara Johnson’s album of fabric samples, Ann Frankland Lewis’s ‘dress of the year’ watercolours, Laetitia Powell’s doll-sized versions of her own garments, and Sabine Winn’s adorned prints.
 Approached as forms of life-writing, the material narratives constructed by these women reveal the gendered material strategies used to negotiate and record their interactions with the increasingly sophisticated world of goods.
 These women engaged with the material culture of making as a means of recording and navigating their lives, articulating their own biographical narratives through material ego-documents.

 Labour of the Stitch: Making and Remaking Women’s Fashionable Dress in Georgian England